Sang-Buster/RepoTree/README.md

 3. Select `RepoTree: Generate to Tree` from the context menu
 4. A new tab will open with the tree visualization
 5. (Optional) Click the `icon off/on` button to toggle file icons
+6. (Optional) Adjust the tree spacing in settings with `RepoTree: Tree Distance` to control how spread out the tree appears

 <div align="center">
    <h2>🔍 Excluding Files and Folders</h2>